fatouu50/fatouu50/README.md

-# Hi, I'm Fatou 👋
+# Hi, I'm Fatouu

-> *Computer science student passionate about networking, security, and development — and soon, green FinTech.*
+> *Master's student in Data Science & Data Modeling, passionate about networking, security, and building AI-driven solutions.*

 ---

-## 🧠 About Me
+## About Me

-- 🎓 Studying **Computer Science** (networking, security, development)
+- 🎓 **Master's student in Data Science & Data Modeling**
 - 🌍 Based in **Djibouti**
 - 🔭 Currently building **VALORA** — an AI that turns waste into financial assets
 - 💡 Interested in : **network security**, **FinTech**, **inclusive AI** and **circular economy**